 Mindfulness and Neuroplasticity

 Neuroplasticity is our greatest ally when it comes to healing from complex trauma.

 A training post made in the Journal of Trauma Nursing, published in June 2018, offered a breakdown of how mindfulness changes the brain.
 They record that researchers have been studying via magnetic resonance imaging (MRI), how mindfulness causes new neuro-pathways to form.

 Mindfulness changes how we process incoming signals from the environment and helps to desensitize our reactions to them.
 If one practices mindfulness regularly, eventually our hyperattentive amygdalae will calm and we will no longer have the classic complex post-traumatic stress disorder response to triggers.

-There are results from other research which found people who practice mindfulness make new neural connections between important prefrontal brain structures, which not only stabilizes arousal to stimuli, but also reduces harmful risk-taking.
+There are results from other research that found people who practice mindfulness make new neural connections between important prefrontal brain structures, which not only stabilizes arousal to stimuli but also reduces harmful risk-taking.

 Through practicing mindfulness, one can learn to remain in the present.
 Our brains will make new neuro-pathways through mindfulness which will allow us to remember the calm we find through it, and thus reduce our anxiety.
 We learn how to be less hypervigilant, and for our mind to be less reactive to triggers than we once were.

 While adverse childhood experiences change our brains in unalterable ways, this does not mean new neuropathways cannot be formed to help us live well.
 By using mindfulness techniques, neuroplasticity allows us to create new habits and therefore a new life, despite the lingering effects of the events which caused us to form complex post-traumatic stress disorder.